ddrscott/octopress/source/_posts/2016-04-23-making-a-window-submode.markdown

 ---
 layout: post
-title: "Making a Window Submode"
+title: "Making a Window Submode in Vim"
-date: 2016-04-23 09:00:00 -0500
+date: 2016-04-25 09:00:00 -0500
 comments: true
-categories: vim
+categories: vim, submodes
-published: false
 ---

-{% img featured /images/template.png  600 375 'Some Image' %}
+{% img featured /images/window-mode-feature.png 1280 380 'Header Image' %}

-I found a plugin that is changing my Vim life.
-This plugin is so awesome it really should just be built in.
-What does the plugin do?
-It enable the creation of new submodes.
+I found a plugin that is changing my Vim-tire life!
+This [plugin](https://github.com/kana/submodes.vim) is so awesome it should be built into default Vim.
+What does the [plugin](https://github.com/kana/submodes.vim) do?
+It enables the creation of new submodes.
 Why would a person want *more* modes?!?
-Isn't dealing with modes the main complaint of new Vim users?
-Let's try out a submode new submode and see if we can change you _Vim-tire_ life!
+Isn't dealing with modes the main deterrent for new Vim users?
+Isn't Normal, Insert, Command-line, Visual, Select, and Operator-pending enough?
+(Did I miss one?)
+Let's try out a new submode and see what happens.
 <!-- more -->

 ## Problem
 Window commands are prefixed with `<C-w>`.
-What to create a horizontal split?
+Want to create a horizontal split?
 Try `<C-w>s`, didn't mean to do that and want to do vertical split? `<C-w>q<C-w>v`.
 Want to resize the vertical split `50<C-w>>`?
-Too big? `5<C-w><`.
+Too wide?
+Narrow it with `5<C-w><`.
 Move back to the other window? `<C-w>p` or `<C-w>w`.

+Are your fingers getting tired?
+After I get the windows just right using default mappings my fingers are crying for mercy.

-Here's a short list of common commands:
+Here's a short list of common default window commands:
 ```vim
 " Change window focus
 {n}<C-w>h   move cursor left  {n} window